Mark Witte

 Mark Witte (born December 3, 1959) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the North Texas Mean Green.
+He was selected 297th overall in the 11th round of the 1983 NFL Draft.
 He played in the NFL for the Tampa Bay Buccaneers from 1983 to 1985 and for the Detroit Lions in 1987.